 What Is Methadone?

 Methadone is in a classification of drugs known as opioids.
 Opioids have been widely publicized lately due to their high risk of addiction and overdose.
-There are many different types of opioids that can vary in potency and length of effect, however most opioids are prescribed to treat severe or chronic pain from a major surgery or trauma.
+There are many different types of opioids that can vary in potency and length of effect, however, most opioids are prescribed to treat severe or chronic pain from a major surgery or trauma.

 Methadone is a unique type of opioid in the sense that it can be prescribed to help treat opioid addiction as well as pain.
-It may sound counterproductive to treat opioid addiction with another opioid, but a technique known as ‘methadone maintenance’ has been proven to work for some individuals suffering from opioid addiction.
-Low doses of methadone associated with ‘methadone maintenance’ can introduce just enough opioids into your system to calm cravings or withdrawal symptoms stemming from opioid abuse, without creating the euphoric high that is often associated with taking opioids recreationally.
+It may sound counterproductive to treat opioid addiction with another opioid, but a technique is known as ‘methadone maintenance’ has been proven to work for some individuals suffering from opioid addiction.
+Low doses of methadone-associated with ‘methadone maintenance’ can introduce just enough opioids into your system to calm cravings or withdrawal symptoms stemming from opioid abuse, without creating the euphoric high that is often associated with taking opioids recreationally.